Jeremy enjoys dueling in between working as a chemical analyst and campus building manager.

 As mentioned earlier, players may now cast their fusion, synchro, and xyz monsters to main monster zones.
 Since you have five of them, this gives plenty of room for extra deck cards without needing to delve into link monsters.

-While it's tough to gauge the exact impact a rule will have, I'm heavily in favor of the change.
+I'm heavily in favor of the change.
 We maintain the pendulum nerf, keeping them viable but not overpowered.
 We also greatly expand our former summoning options, doing wonders at making prior archetypes playable.

 To top it all off, another update lets you include fusion, synchro, and xyz monsters in your side deck, letting you swap out both extra and main deck cards in best-2-of-3 match settings.
 With these adaptations, we can expect to see many new limited and banned cards, but that's a price I'm more than happy to pay if it means all monster types are now playable.